Who would have thought that you could build a chicken coop within an hour? Yes, you got it right! This is how to build a chicken coop.Â

-Interestingly, you like this idea as you may be wanting to raise your backyard chicken.
-Building an inexpensive coop is an easy-peasy activity, but raising the chicken needs full-time commitment.
+Interestingly, you like this idea as you may want to raise your backyard chicken.
+Building an inexpensive coop is an easy-peasy activity, but raising the chicken needs a full-time commitment.
 They, too, are living things.
 They need to be sheltered and fed, to thrive and multiply.

 There are many online blueprints available to help one decide on what type of coop they can build.
 And almost everyone who has a common interest, finds the budget to be one of the culprits why simple projects do not prosper.

-My husband and I set out to create a frugal chicken coop limit of not exceeding $50.
+My husband and I read an article on how to build a chicken coop, and we tried to build it for only $50.
 The world is still in a pandemic, and we cannot just simply go out and look for fancy materials to set up the coop.
 Since we live in a rural area where bamboo is locally available, we decided to make it from bamboo, and not from wood (which is also very expensive nowadays).
 We have some stuff that we can upcycle for as roofing and siding – used galvanized sheets and extra-nets from our garden, previously used as perimeter fence to prevent bugs and flies from entering.

 Should I Raise Chicken At Home?